 After centuries left in ruins, the Temple of Demeter on the popular Greek Island of Naxos has been painstakingly restored over the last decade to breathe life back into its ancient history.

 A Mediterranean yacht charter that stops at Naxos Island is the perfect opportunity to enjoy a lesson on the legend and history of ancient Greece.
 The island is abundant in historical sites that showcase this and the Temple of Demeter is a small but fascinating example.

-The temple was built in the 6th-century BC as one of the earliest ionic temples to honour Demeter, Goddess of Grains.
+The temple was built in the 6th century BC as one of the earliest ionic temples to honor Demeter, Goddess of Grains.
 As such, temples were built in fertile areas and the valley running south from the village of Sangri was home to this one with its remains discovered in 1949.

 Naxos Island is the perfect opportunity to enjoy the history and legend of Greek ancient history.